kosperera/articles/2016-11-05-js-utility-belt-library.md

 ### C#-like extension methods

-Next is [mixin][glossary-mixin].
+Next is extention methods.
+And that means [mixin][glossary-mixin].
 Not only this require a [closure pattern][glossary-closure], but you have to [emulate methods][glossary-emulate-methods].
 It's taking a few tries to compile the script.
 This may be difficult.
 I'll come back later.

 ```js
 // Before: